 This museum shows the country's incredible indigenous natural history, with examples of animals, plants, and minerals that are endemic to the South Asian island.
 The island's ancient and prehistoric history is also on display, with some cool fossils and skeletons including those of dinosaurs.

 It's across from Viharamahadevi Park in central Colombo.

-Located in Central Colombo near Bere Lake, this 19th-century Buddhist temple complex interestingly includes a vintage car museum.
-There's a cool Mercedes and a very rare Rolls-Royce Ghost from the 1920s.
+Located in Central Colombo near Beira Lake, this 19th-century Buddhist temple complex interestingly includes a vintage car museum.
+There's a cool 1930s Mercedes and a very rare Rolls-Royce Ghost from the 1920s.
 The temple is also a religious museum with examples of religious coins, jewelry, and sculpture.

 The temple was created around a sacred tree to house a sacred relic, a lock of the Buddha's hair.
 Each year during the Poya or full moon ceremony in February, there's a festival and procession around the area led by the temple's resident elephant.

 15. Red Mosque